CommodoreAlex/SDR/setting-up.md

 - Adjust **gain settings** for better reception.
 - Experiment with different **modulation types** (AM, FM, SSB, etc.) to hear various signals.

-For a streamlined SDR setup, **DragonOS** is highly recommended as it comes pre-installed with SDR tools like **GQRX, CubicSDR, GNURadio**, and more.
+For a streamlined SDR setup, **DragonOS** is highly recommended, as it comes pre-installed with SDR tools like **GQRX, CubicSDR, GNURadio**, and more.

----